raspberrypilearning/push-button-stop-motion/worksheet.md

 ## Connect a hardware button

-Connect the Pi to the button as shown in the diagram below:
+Using your breadboard and jumper leads, connect the Pi to the button as shown in the diagram below:

 ![](images/picamera-gpio-setup.png)